 or the management system "infecting" the I2RS system with bad

 information.
-The primary protection in this space is going to need

-to be validation rules on the speed of information flow, value limits
+That is to say propagating improper information from one system to the other.
+The primary protection in this space is validation rules on e.g., the speed of information flow, value limits

-on the data presented, and other protections of this type.
+on the data presented, and other protections that control information flow between the systems.

-On the conflicting side/issues, there should be clear rules about
+To resolve conflicts, there should be clear rules about

-which plan's commands win in the case of conflict in order to prevent
+which plane's commands take precedence in the case of conflict in order to prevent

-attacks where the two systems can be forced to deadlock.
+attacks that attempt to drive the two systems to a deadlock situation.

 4.2.
 I2RS plane and forwarding plane

-Applications hosted on I2RS Client belongs to the I2RS plane.
-These
+Applications hosted on I2RS Client belong to the I2RS plane.
+It is difficult to constrain these

-Applications are hard to remain constrained into the I2RS plane, or
+applicationsto the I2RS plane, or

-even to limit their scope within the I2RS plane.
+even limit their scope within the I2RS plane.

 Applications using I2RS are part of the I2RS plane but may also

-interact with other components outside the I2RS plane.
-A common

-example may be an application uses I2RS to configure the network
+interact with components outside the I2RS plane.
+For example,an application uses I2RS to configure the network

 according to security or monitored events.
 As these events are